 Learning and playing outdoors helps develop social and emotional literacy and skills.

-The International Baccalaureate programmes (PYP, MYP, Diploma and Career) all share common themes that lend themselves well to learning outdoors and experiential play-based learning.
+Many of our schools used the International Baccalaureate programmes (PYP, MYP, Diploma and Career) all share common themes that lend themselves well to learning outdoors and experiential play-based learning.

 By engaging with real consequence and challenge, pupils learn to assess risk, gain knowledge about their own abilities and limitations, recognise and manage their emotions, and develop strong personal and interpersonal relationships.